Cultures of United States Imperialism, Amy Kaplan and Donald E. Pease, Editors, Duke University Press, 1993

 (For extended discussions of the upsurge of violence against blacks following the war, see “Imperium in Imperio: Sutton Griggs’s Imagined War of 1898” (David Kramer, War, Literature and the Arts (2013) and Twentieth Century Literature Criticism (2016) and 121 years ago when the Rochester press condemned the Wilmington, North Carolina race riots.
 And the Douglass Monument)

-In my note to Professor Kaplan, I mentioned that, unlike readers who might lack a solid historical understanding of the war, she would feel entirely at home.
+In my note to Professor Kaplan asking if she might read the screenplay, I mentioned that, unlike readers who might lack a solid historical understanding of the war, she would feel entirely at home.
 I didn’t elaborate on the story line, but hoped she would find the plot device clever.

 Professor Kaplan wrote back that she looked forward to reading the screen play, though I don’t know if she did.
 A couple of years later, I edited and produced a far more readable version.